edjw/stop-targeting-ads-me/about.md

 **If you'd prefer that data about you wasn't used to target ads at you**, you may find this website useful.
 You can find out the best way to turn off ad targeting and/or data collection for {{ site.items.size }} of the websites, apps, or products you use without spending hours navigating complex settings pages.

-You may see this kind of advertising referred to in ways including: targeted, tailored, personalised, interest-based, behavioural, ads that interest you, audience-based, activity-based, and relevant.
+You may see this kind of advertising referred to in ways including: *targeted*, *tailored*, *personalised*, *interest-based*, *behavioural*, *ads that interest you*, *audience-based*, *activity-based*, and *relevant*.

+*Stop Targeting Ads at Me* highlights ways of turning off targeting within the user profile of each service or across every service on a single device.
+This means you only have to turn off the targeting once for each service or product you use.
+Your choice should then apply everywhere you are logged in, including on different browsers and devices.

 **Ideally, the burden on individual users to turn off targeting of ads wouldn't be so great as visiting lots of websites individually.**